Medical Laboratory Science: Program Overview

 Medical Laboratory Science (MS): Admission Requirements

 Applicants must complete the pre-professional requirements prior to enrollment at Rush University.
 An overall GPA of 3.0 on a 4.0 scale is required.
 Three letters of recommendation must be submitted with the admission application.
 Students are accepted at the beginning of the fall term.

 In addition to fulfillment of academic requirements, a personal interview conducted by members of the Admission Committee is required for admission.
 Interviews are behaviorally oriented and take about two hours.
-Questions focus on commitment, problem-solving ability, team interaction and initiative.
-Applicants are asked for life experience situations in which these behavioral characteristics are demonstrated.
-At the time of the interview, each applicant will be asked to write a short essay.
-Essays are evaluated for grammar, spelling, content and overall quality of written communication.

 Applications are ranked on the basis of grades in prerequisite courses, references, interview results and the written essay.
 The following prerequisites are required for admission: